 - Be a currently enrolled student in a degree program.

 - Show financial hardship due to emergency, illness, or other unforeseen events.

 - Complete the application and provide supporting documentation.

 - Meet with the director of the Office of Diversity and Inclusion to discuss the situation.

 As part of the application process, students must upload supporting documentation.
+Application and supporting documentation must be submitted on or before the 7th of the month.
 ODI may request additional documentation, as needed and appropriate.

 Each request is reviewed individually.
 A rubric will be utilized in the review process and the following factors will be considered:

 - The specific and immediate impacts the emergency may be having on the student’s well-being and academic progress.

 - The nature and urgency of the emergency and the totality of the student’s hardships.